wevote/WeVoteReactNative/docs/installing/CLONING_CODE.md

 8.Go paste your keys into http://github.com, under SSH Keys for your account.

-# The fluxbranch
+## The fluxbranch
 We started the WeVoteReactNative repository by permanently forking the WeVote/WebApp (browser targeted) repository.

-Our 'fluxbranch' git branch is a long-lived branch off of the WeVoteReactNative repository that we use as a source branch, where we work on code that is being ported to react-native.
+Our 'fluxbranch' git branch was a long-lived branch off of the WeVoteReactNative repository that we used as a source branch, where we worked on code that is being ported to react-native.

-## How to use the fluxbranch

-1. Fork this repository.

-2. Locally, clone your fork.

-3. Checkout `fluxbranch`.

-4. Create a new branch off `fluxbranch`

-5. Pick an unused library from the following:
+On September 27, 2017 we merged the fluxbranch back into develop, making fluxbranch a stale branch.  **Don't use the fluxbranch anymore.**

+##Other notes:

+This project has an active Wiki page with some uptodate notes.
+Take a look at [ReactNativeWiki](https://github.com/wevote/WeVoteReactNative/wiki)

+This list of preferred libraries might be dated (as of September 27, 2017):

     > 1) react router we can use [react-router-native](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-native)
     > 2) react bootstrap we can use [react-native-elements](https://github.com/react-native-training/react-native-elements) and [ReactNativeKatas](https://github.com/jondot/ReactNativeKatas)